uc-cdis/acronym-bot/README.md

 > NHLBI stands for: National Heart, Lung, and Blood Institute

 ### Adding new acronyms
 Just edit the `acronyms.txt` file (add as many new acronyms as you want!), create a PR, get someone else to review and then merge the changes.
 This will be picked up by the bot immediately, there is no need for any reload / restart.

+:warning: It is recommended that the collaborators run: `git config core.hooksPath .githooks` to enable the pre-commit hook that validates the JSON structure of `acronyms.txt`.

 Other operational stuff:
 --